This post was originally published in June, 2021, and was further updated in May, 2023.

 Expanding your collection

 A couple of upgrades have made collections bigger than ever—literally.
 For starters, the types of items you can add to your collection has grown steadily over the past year.
-In addition to stories, you can also add other ArcGIS apps like Insights pages, Living Atlas content, and images and PDFs that have been uploaded as ArcGIS content.
+In addition to stories, you can also add ArcGIS apps like Insights pages, Survey123 forms, Living Atlas content, and other ArcGIS Online items.
+But that’s not all: you can even add content from elsewhere on the web via URL, or upload image, video, and PDF files directly.

-Additionally, the number of items that it’s possible to place in a collection has doubled from 30 to 60.
+Furthermore, the number of items that it’s possible to place in a collection doubled from its original 30 up to 60.
 This makes collections a great way to house and promote content on a weekly basis over the course of a year, like a newsletter or a recurring status update or data tracking.
 As an example, the StoryMaps team uses a collection for our Weekly Waypoint.

 Enhancing your collection

-Introduced in July, 2020, there are presently three options that determine how the readers of your collection can navigate through it, via the navigation bar that appears at the top of the page when any collection is open to one of the items within it.
-Choose from these options inside the Design panel that’s located in the app header when editing a collection.
+Within the design panel, you’ll also see three options to determine how the readers of your collection can navigate through it via the navigation bar that appears at the top of the page when any collection is open to one of the items within it.

 Here are brief descriptions of each of the three navigation options, with recommendations for when they’re best suited: